Clinical Practicum III: PT-742

 - Failure to achieve an appropriate level of performance on the CPI as described in the course materials and syllabus.

-If a student has to repeat a failed or non-completed final clinical practicum (a WP or WF in CP2-CP4), then/he she will have to register for an additional semester to complete the practicum.
+If a student has to repeat a failed or non-completed final clinical practicum, then/he she will have to register for an additional semester to complete the practicum.
 Any continuation of a clinical practicum beyond the date of graduation will result in the student having to register for the summer semester and paying tuition for the summer semester, regardless of the length of the practicum.
 Because this is a repeated course, the student will not be eligible for financial aid.

 The options available for unsatisfactory performance at the final assessment are determined for each individual student and situation, depending on circumstances.
 If the student is unsuccessful in repeating the Clinical Practicum, no further clinical experiences will be scheduled and dismissal from the program will follow.